Firewise USA®

 An excellent resource for communities is the Nevada County Coalition of Firewise Communities, which meets quarterly to share information, resources, and best practices for maintaining Firewise USA® Community recognition.
 Sign-up for email notifications of meetings.
 Extensive info can be found on their website https://www.nccoalitionfwc.com/

-To learn more on how your neighborhood can become a Firewise Community, contact us or visit Firewise USA®.
-If you are the Resident Leader for an existing Firewise USA® community and are tracking hours and dollars spent on projects, the portal for entering that information is here: https://portal.firewise.org/user/login
+To learn more on how your neighborhood can become a Firewise Community, contact us or visit https://www.nfpa.org/ menu topic Education and Research > Wildfire > Firewise USA(R).
+If you are the Resident Leader for an existing Firewise USA® community and are tracking hours and dollars spent on projects, the portal for entering that information is here: https://portal.firewise.org/user

-NOTE: Per Cal Fire, all 3-year Action Plans must now be submitted on the new template found here.
-Other formats will be rejected: CA_3-Year_Action-Plan_Template.docx
+NOTE: Per Cal Fire, all 3-year Action Plans must now be submitted on the new template found here or on your Portal.
+Other formats will be rejected: CA_3Year_Action_Plan.docx

 Is your Firewise Community updating your Risk Assessment this year?
-Take a look at this NFPA video for some guidance Risk Assessment Tutorial , and email Pat Leach - FWC@AreYouFireSafe.com - for assistance when you are ready to start.
+Soon, NFPA will have a new video with guidance at Risk Assessment Tutorial (Please return later - their website is being updated) Email Pat Leach - FWC@AreYouFireSafe.com - for assistance when you are ready to start.

 See current map of recognized Firewise USA(R) communities in Nevada County here: 1_CountyWideFWCMap_34x44P_2023_E.png